 HIGH HOLY DAY SERVICES

-Congregation Shirat HaYam was excited to share the High Holy Days with you.
-Our High Holy Day services and activities in 5783 / 2022 – as always – were available to anyone on a ticket-free basis.
-For detailed information on this past year’s services, including other ways one could participate over the High Holy Days, please click the High Holy Day Schedule button.
+Congregation Shirat HaYam is excited to share the High Holy Days with you.
+Our High Holy Day services and activities in 5784 / 2023 – as always – will be available to anyone on a ticket-free basis.
+Below is a summary schedule of our services and study sessions.
+For detailed information, including other ways you can participate over the High Holy Days, please click the High Holy Day Schedule button.

-If you are making a payment in connection with the 2022 High Holy Days (e.g., sponsoring flowers, making a voluntary Yizkor donation, attending Movie Night or Break-the-Fast), please click the HHD Donations/Purchases button.
+We request that everyone register for our services, whether joining in-person or online.
+You can register online by clicking the Online Registration button below or download and print a paper copy of our registration form by clicking the Paper Registration button, completing and scanning/emailing to us.
+If you are making a payment in connection with the High Holy Days (e.g., sponsoring flowers, making a voluntary Yizkor donation, attending Movie Night or Break-the-Fast), please click the HHD Donations/Purchases button.

 LIFE CYCLE EVENTS